Nastylux/100-days-of-code/log.md

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.

-**Thoughts**Just feeling great when I finally solve an algorithm challenge after a lot of attempts and hours spent at home.
+**Thoughts**: Just feeling great when I finally solve an algorithm challenge after a lot of attempts and hours spent at home.

 **Link(s) to work**
 1. Basic Javascript from FreeCodeCamp.